SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Introduction

-To protect the copyright of SSL pre-trained encoders, we propose \SSLGuard, a robust \emph{black-box} watermarking algorithm for SSL pre-trained encoders.
-Concretely, given a secret key, the goal of \SSLGuard is to embed a watermark based on the secret key into a clean SSL pre-trained encoder.
+To protect the copyright of SSL encoders, we propose a robust \emph{black-box} watermarking scheme named \SSLGuard.
+Concretely, the goal of \SSLGuard is to inject a watermark based on a given secret vector into a clean SSL encoder.
 The output of \SSLGuard contains a watermarked encoder and a key-tuple.
-To be specific, the key-tuple consists of the secret key, a verification dataset, and a decoder. \SSLGuard finetunes a clean encoder to a watermarked encoder, which can map samples in the verification dataset to secret representations, and these secret representations can be transformed to the secret key through the decoder.
-For other encoders, the decoder only transforms the representations generated from the verification dataset into random vectors.
-Recent research has shown that if a watermarked encoder is stolen, its corresponding watermark will vanish~\cite{JCCP21}.
-To remedy this situation, \SSLGuard adopts shadow dataset and shadow encoder to locally simulate the process of model stealing attacks.
-In the training process, \SSLGuard optimizes a trigger that can be recognized by both the watermarked encoder and the shadow encoder.
+To be specific, the key-tuple consists of the secret vector, a verification dataset, and a decoder. \SSLGuard fine-tunes a clean encoder to a watermarked encoder which can keep the utility and map samples in the verification dataset to secret embeddings.
+We further introduce a decoder to transform these secret embeddings into the secret vector.
+For other encoders, the decoder only transforms the embeddings generated from the verification dataset into random vectors.
+Recent research has shown that if a watermarked model is stolen, its corresponding watermark usually vanishes~\cite{LJLK22}.
+To remedy this situation, \SSLGuard adopts a shadow dataset and a shadow encoder to locally simulate model stealing attacks.
+Meanwhile, \SSLGuard optimizes a trigger that can be recognized by both the watermarked encoder and the shadow encoder.
 We later show in \autoref{section:evaluation} that such a design can strongly preserve the watermark even in the surrogate encoder stolen by the adversary.

-Empirical evaluations over 4 datasets (i.e., CIFAR-10, CIFAR-100, STL-10, and GTSRB) and 3 encoder pre-training algorithms (i.e., SimCLR, MoCo v2, and BYOL) show that \SSLGuard can successfully embed/extract the watermark to/from the SSL pre-trained encoder without sacrificing its performance and is robust to model stealing attacks.
-Moreover, we consider an adaptive adversary who has the knowledge that the victim encoder is being watermarked and will perform further watermark removal attacks such as pruning and finetuning to ``clean'' the model.
+Empirical evaluations over 7 datasets (i.e., ImageNet, CIFAR-10, CIFAR-100, STL-10, GTSRB, MNIST, and FashionMNIST) and 3 encoder pre-training algorithms (i.e., SimCLR, MoCo v2, and BYOL) show that \SSLGuard can successfully inject/extract the watermark to/from the SSL encoder without sacrificing its performance and is robust to model stealing attacks.
+Moreover, we consider various types of watermark removal attacks including input preprocessing (noising), output perturbing (noising and truncation), and model modification (overwriting, pruning, and fine-tuning).
 We empirically show that \SSLGuard is still effective in such a scenario.